ARTICLE I – NAME AND PURPOSE

 Section 7.
 Officers and Duties.

 There shall be four officers of the Board consisting of a Chair, Vice Chair, Secretary, and Treasurer.
+The term of office for each office bearer is three years.
 Their duties are as follows:

 The Chair shall convene regularly scheduled Board meetings, shall preside or arrange for other members of the executive committee to preside at each meeting in the following order: